 This quinoa bread with sourdough starter and flax seeds is a gluten-free, vegan and low glycemic index recipe.
 Seeds and whole grains makes it easy to digest, nutritious and soft.
-Quinoa flour make it a high protein, healthy option for your breakfast and meals.
-It is ideal for anyone who has decided to avoid gluten (like celiacs) without giving up the taste of homemade bread!
+It’s one of the best high protein gluten-free bread I always make.

 Tips & Replacements